Baytars/ambulant-code/third_party_packages/live_VC8/readme.txt

-Download a live555 source distribution from live555.com, put it in a folder "live" beside this folder (i.e. "..\live" should contain a normal distribution) and build with live555.com.sln.
+Download a live555 source distribution from live555.com, put it in a folder "live" beside this folder (i.e. "..\live" should contain a normal distribution).

+Next, copy Locale.cpp to ..\live\liveMedia\Locale.cpp.

+Finally, build using live555.com.sln.

 Both normal and debug libraries are built.
 Everything is deposited in the BUILD subfolder, with per-project per-target subdirectories.